 Master symbol for photographic reproduction

-The IECEx Logo (which encompasses the IEC Logo) when used shall always appear as shown in Figure 1.
+The IECEx Logo shall always appear as shown in Figure 1.

 The IECEx Logo is available from the IECEx Secretariat and may be used for photographic reproduction.

 The colour of the IECEx Logo is shown in Figure 1.
-Use of black with white background is permitted.
+Use of black with white background is permitted as an alternative.
+Where used as a Conformity Mark under the IECEx 04 License Scheme, for marking equipment, shading may be omitted.

 Proportional dimensions of the symbol